jungparc/RDS/en/db-instance.md

 START SLAVE;
 ```

-* After original data of NHN Cloud RDS instance become same as the external database, replication is closed by using the STOP SLAVE command to the external database.
+* If the source data of the external DB and the NHN Cloud RDS instance are identical, use the STOP SLAVE command to the external DB to terminate the replication

-### Import by Replication
+### Import with Replication

 * You can import external DBs into NHN Cloud RDS using replication.
 * NHN Cloud RDS version has to be the same as or later than the external DB version.